usnistgov/FIPS201/_Appendix/glossary.md

 their identity.

 Personal Identity Verification (PIV) Account
 : The logical record containing credentialing information for a given PIV cardholder.
-This is typically stored within the issuer’s identity management system, and includes PIV enrollment data, cardholder identity attributes, and information regarding authenticators bound to the cardholder’s identity (e.g., PIV Card and derived PIV credentials).
+This is typically stored within the issuer’s identity management system, and includes PIV enrollment data, cardholder identity attributes, and information regarding authenticators bound to the cardholder’s identity (e.g., _PIV Card_ and derived PIV credentials).

 Personal Identity Verification (PIV) Card
-: A physical artifact (e.g., identity card, "smart" card) issued to an individual that contains a PIV Card Application which stores identity credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the cardholder can be verified against the stored credentials by another person (human readable and verifiable) or an automated process (computer readable and verifiable).
+: A physical artifact (e.g., identity card, "smart" card) issued to an individual that contains a _PIV Card_ Application which stores identity credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the cardholder can be verified against the stored credentials by another person (human readable and verifiable) or an automated process (computer readable and verifiable).

 PIV Assurance Level
-: A degree of confidence established in the identity of the holder of the PIV Card.
+: A degree of confidence established in the identity of the holder of the _PIV Card_.

 PIV Enrollment Record
-: A sequence of related enrollment data sets that is created and maintained by PIV Card issuers.
+: A sequence of related enrollment data sets that is created and maintained by _PIV Card_ issuers.
 The PIV enrollment record typically contains data collected at each step of the PIV identity proofing, registration, and issuance processes.

 Private Key